-Select the "Rare Earthtones" section of the app.
+Select the "Ringtones" section of the app.
 Browse through the species list.
-Tap on any that strike your fancy and then tap on buttons to preview, download or find out more about the species.
+Tap on any that strike your fancy and then tap on buttons to play (preview), get ringtone or find out more about the species.

-If you choose to download, you'll need to enter your name and email address.
-We'll e-mail you links to download a ringtone and wallpaper image for the species you selected.
+If you choose to get ringtone, you'll need to enter your name and email address.
+We'll email you links to download a ringtone and wallpaper image for the species you selected.
 We'll also add you to our list to receive our weekly e-newsletter and other opportunities to take action for endangered species and wild places.
 You can opt out of our e-mail list at any time here.